Personal tools

 ✔ Customize Module Language Files With "Translations" Tool

-✔ Control Staff Access Level To Specific Resources
+✔ Control Staff Access Level To Specific Resources With ACL

 • Client Area Features: